Harshal7797/Java-Applications/README.md

   - Diagrams
   ## Enhancements and Issues
    #### Enhancements
-  5. Use Connection Polling
+  1. Use Connection Polling
-  6. Use Stored Procedure
+  2. Use Stored Procedure
-  7.
+  3. Use Statement Polling
+  4. Remove Auto-Commit
   #### Issue
-  8. The Docker image does not retain database information for the next time I want to work on.
+  5. The Docker image does not retain database information for the next time I want to work on.
   # Twitter CLI App
   ## Introduction
   - What does this app do?